Taking action against scams

 Scams take many forms, and they change frequently.
 They are designed to part victims from their money or personal details.
 They can be very subtle, but this is organised crime.

-- mail scams - clairvoyants, lotteries, fake charities
+- Mail scams - clairvoyants, lotteries and fake charities

-- online/email scams - subscription traps (free trials), fake websites, landlord and housing rental scams
+- Online / email scams - subscription traps (free trials), fake websites, landlord and housing rental scams

-- telephone scams - bank accounts, investments, pensions, computer viruses
+- Telephone scams - bank accounts, investments, pensions and computer viruses

-- doorstep scams - distraction burglary, bogus workmen, fake charities
+- Doorstep scams - Distraction burglary, bogus workmen and fake charities

 Action you can take